 Hawai’i Learning Groups is a partner with Project ECHO® (Extension for Community Healthcare Outcomes).
 Our goal is to increase access to specialty care, especially for rural and under-served populations.

-Join us for the ongoing 12-week series focused on Hepatitis C in Hawai`i.
-This series comes in the context of a White House initiative to eliminate HCV in the United States.
+The 12-week series focused on Hepatitis C in Hawai`i has finished.
+This series came in the context of a White House initiative to eliminate HCV in the United States.
 Our inaugural speaker was Dr. Risha Irvin from Johns Hopkins School of Medicine and a leader in this national effort.

 We are grateful to the Hawai`i Department of Health, Hep Free Hawai`i and the Hawai`i Health and Harm Reduction Center for their sponsorship.